Budibase/website/content/blog/app-building/github-metrics-dashboard.md

 For the next elements in this tutorial, we’ll assume that you're using repeaters.
 But you can always refer back to this section in case you don’t want to use them.

 The downloads card just uses the get_release_downloads API call.
-Just make sure you add the repo as a variable in it like you did for the latest version.
+Just make sure you add the repo as a variable in it as you did for the latest version.

 You can use the get_repo query to get the number of stars in your repository.
 But if you have a lot of stars, your count might look weird.
 You can make it better using the addCommas handlebar helper: